Chapter 16

 Problem Resolved: The Bowls are not finished!

-I propose that the bowls aren’t over yet, and that they in fact continue on through chapter 19.
+I propose that the descriptions of the bowl period have not ended yet, because the account of the seventh bowl will be continued in Chapter 19.
 By viewing the bowls this way, the loose ends mentioned above are all cleanly resolved:

 • The war – We will see that chapter 19 will pick up where the sixth bowl left off, with Antichrist, and kings of the earth with their armies gathered together to make war.
 This could only be the battle of Armageddon that was introduced, but left unfinished, in the sixth bowl.
 Chapter 19 will vividly describe the outcome of this battle.